They Met in Bombay: Plot

 The fugitive couple plan to sneak out of Hong Kong and the British Empire as soon as possible, eventually finding a way to sell the diamond.
 Gerald, a Canadian who was once in the British military before he turned to a life of crime, obtains an army uniform and assumes the identity of a captain, as part of a scheme to loot money being held in a court dispute.
-But their plans are upset when the Japanese invade Kwang-Tung Province, and British troops are mobilized to possibly confront them.
+But their plans are upset when the Japanese invade Guangdong Province, and British troops are mobilized to possibly confront them.
 Gerald is given the job of evacuating Chaing Ling province.
 On the way there, he plans to duck out and head off in a car with Anya, so he informs his second-in-command that he will be leaving on a private mission and will put the idealistic young soldier in charge.
 Gerald believes the evacuation will go smoothly with few problems.
 At Chaing Ling, Gerald meets the evacuees, Europeans and Chinese.
 When the evacuation is set, Gerald meets up with Anya at the car she has acquired.
 But as they prepare to leave, the Japanese arrive in aggressive fashion.

 Rather than flee, Gerald stays and confronts the Japanese commander, who forbids him to evacuate the Chinese refugees.
 Gerald vows to protect them and calls up the Winnipeg Grenadiers to form a barrier between the Japanese and the Chinese evacuees.
 The Japanese back down and the convoy leaves, with Anya in one of the trucks.
 But on the road, the Japanese attack, killing many Grenadiers and refugees.
 With his troops pinned down by Japanese machine guns overlooking the road, Gerald shows resourcefulness and bravery by taking a handful of grenades and racing to outflank the Japanese.
 He manages to knock out the Japanese position, being wounded in the process.
 Some days later, having recovered, he waits for release from a British hospital in Hong Kong so he and Anya can finally disappear with their stolen diamond.
 As he leaves to get his things, Anya is seen admiring his uniform.